James-Hendershott/wheresMyApp/ROADMAP.md

 ### High Priority

+- [ ] Items can be added and NOT be inside a container.
+If an item is not in a container, there needs to be a check mark or something that can be checked to allow it to act as a container and be placed in a slot.
 - [ ] No item photo upload UI yet (database ready)
 - [ ] Container capacity not enforced or tracked
 - [ ] How will this work for multiple households?
 User logins connected to a location.
 Multiple databases for each house location